-Wilkinsons Sword Hydro 5 Review - Vs the Quattro and Gillette Fusion
+Wilkinsons Sword Hydro 5 Review: Vs the Quattro and Gillette Fusion

 As an aside, just to make things confusing, Schick is the company name when marketed in America and Australia.
-When marketed in the UK the company is called Wilkinson Sword.
+When marketed in the UK, the company is called Wilkinson Sword.

 The first blood went to the Hydro 5 before I'd got it out of the shop.
-The price is still noticeably cheaper for the Hydro 5 cartridges than the fusion blades.
+The price is still noticeably cheaper for the Hydro 5 cartridges than the Fusion blades.
 The Achilles heel of Gillette has always been the ridiculous price for replacement blades.
 We pay but we aren't happy and the moment a comparable product comes along with a better price, I'd dump Gillette faster than you can say razor burn.

 As the Quattro and the Hydro 5 are similar beasts, this is more about what’s better on the new model as well as a product review and comparison to the Fusion.
-I should point out that I'm using the Fusion Power and while there are two minds as to whether vibrations are gimmicky or not, I firmly believe they help and I see the results every day.
+I should point out that I'm using the Fusion Power.
+While there are two minds as to whether vibrations are gimmicky or not, I firmly believe they help and I see the results every day.
 Vibrating types give me less razor burn, a cleaner shave and less overall skin soreness.
 The reason I'm mentioning this is because it appears there isn't yet a vibrating version of the Hydro 5.
-I expect I'll get one just to try it out when it finally arrives but for now we're stuck with the lo-tech version.
+I expect I'll get one just to try it out when it finally arrives, but for now we're stuck with the lo-tech version.

 They've also improved the gel strip on the razor, turning it into a water activated reservoir, a solid lump of putty that turns into gel when you wet it.
 This actually does give a much better delivery of the gel, which is supposed to sooth the area you've just shaved.

-It is quite bulky however, so they've made it to flip up to expose just the razor blades when you want to shave the area around your lips or trim around a beard with greater precision.
+It is quite bulky, however, so they've made it to flip up to expose just the razor blades when you want to shave the area around your lips or trim around a beard with greater precision.
 This is a fantastic system and beats the single blade in the top of the razor as both Gillette and Wilkinson have tried before.
-The gel doesn't get used while it's in this position which is maybe a loss, provided the gel actually works, which is something I've never been able to discern.
+The gel doesn't get used while it's in this position, which is maybe a loss, provided the gel actually works, which is something I've never been able to discern.

 There is a marked improvement in the smoothness as you are shaving.
 I always felt the Quattro tugged quite a bit when shaving and this was backed up by tiny cuts consistent with the razor bumping along on my skin.
-The tug is definitely gone with the Hydro 5 and for the most part, so are the cuts.
+The tug is definitely gone with the Hydro 5, and for the most part, so are the cuts.

 I had a worse problem with my skin, worse than the Quattro even, and with a brand new blade!
 When I use a razor my skin doesn't like, I not only get razor burn but acne as well.
 Perhaps it's because I'm not using a vibrating version (I couldn't find one or I would have been using it) but I genuinely found the after effects of this razor to be one of the worse I've ever used.
 My skin was sore for days and I ditched moisturizer in favor of aloe gel an hour after shaving.
 I don't start seeing effects like that until I've accidentally used a fusion cartridge for a month!
 The verdict is quite simple: bleeding awful!

 As if to add insult to injury, they've changed the way the cartridge clips onto the razor so you can't use your old Quattro version with the new blades, you have to buy the razor.
-I mention this partly because examination of the two different heads shows them to be not dissimilar so only a small change could have made them compatible and also because I saw an advert from Wilkinson saying that all of their cartridges were compatible with each other.
+I mention this partly because examination of the two different heads shows them to be not dissimilar, so only a small change could have made them compatible and also because I saw an advert from Wilkinson saying that all of their cartridges were compatible with each other.
 Of course, this was before the Hydro series.